by Victor Sesma

 Most of the TRAM line is electric.
 The trains are modern and quiet.
 All trains have cooling A/C on in summer and heating in winter.

 There are no toilets on the trains or stations, so have this in mind when planning a long trip.

 It is permitted to travel with bicycles and scooters on the TRAM trains, even if your bicycle is not a folding bicycle.

-If your bicycle is not folding you must stay stand while holding it.
+If your bicycle is not folding you must stay standing while holding it.